8 Expert Tips on How to Polish Rocks

 By Tom & Kay Benham, Contributing Editors, Lapidary Journal Jewelry Artist, from the February 2010 issue

-2. Judge dry.
+- Judge dry.
 Although we always grind wet, we recommend that you always dry the stone completely before judging its surface.
 Water on the stone surface will only hide scratches and give a false reading.

-4. Skip no grit.
+- Skip no grit.
 Work sequentially from the coarsest to the finest grit.
-Don’t be tempted to take a short cut by skipping a grit.
+Don’t be tempted to take a short cut by skipping a grit in order to save a little time.
 The progression through finer and finer grits is necessary to remove the scratches left by the previous grit.
 The goal is to have the scratches become finer with each grit size until they can no longer be seen.
 Our experience has been that if you skip a grit, the final polish will show big scratches.